paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 (2) A centralized mechanism for tracking and publishing feedback from students and State approving agencies regarding the quality of instruction, recruiting practices, and post-graduation employment placement of institutions of higher learning that—

-  (A) allows institutions of higher learning to verify feedback and address issues regarding feedback before the feedback is published;
+  (A) provides institutions of higher learning—

+    (i) up to 30 days to review and respond to feedback from individuals described in subsection (a) and address issues regarding the feedback before the feedback is published; and

+    (ii) if an institution of higher learning contests the accuracy of the feedback, the opportunity to challenge the inclusion of such data with an official appointed by the Secretary;

-  (B) protects the privacy of students, including by not publishing the names of students; and
+  (B) protects the privacy of students, including by not publishing the names of students;

-  (C) publishes only feedback that conforms with criteria for relevancy that the Secretary shall determine.
+  (C) publishes only feedback, and responses from institutions of higher learning to such feedback, that conform with criteria for relevancy that the Secretary shall determine;

+  (D) for each institution of higher learning that is approved under this chapter, retains, maintains, and publishes all of such feedback for not less than six years; and

+  (E) is easily accessible to individuals described in subsection (a) and to the general public.

 (3) The merit of and the manner in which a State approving agency shares with an accrediting agency or association recognized by the Secretary of Education under subpart 2 of part H of title IV of the Higher Education Act of 1965 ([20 U.S.C.
 1099b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1099b&num=0&edition=prelim)) information regarding the State approving agency’s evaluation of an institution of higher learning.

 (4) Description of the information provided to individuals participating in the Transition Assistance Program under [section 1144 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1144&num=0&edition=prelim) relating to institutions of higher learning.

-(5) Effective and efficient methods to provide veterans and members of the Armed Forces with information regarding postsecondary education and training opportunities available to the veteran or member.
+(5) Effective and efficient methods to provide individuals described in subsection (a) with information regarding postsecondary education and training opportunities available to the individual.

 **(c) Postsecondary Education Information.—**